Fitmavincent/shortcuttest/README.md

  * After I successfully return an array with bunch of objects containing words, occurrence of words and associated companies, I started building up controller and directivs in AngularJS to render my data to the front-end page.

+One flaw in this development process is that I did not construct a common words dictionary to opt out any common words.
+Instead, I just simply using if statement, which needs to be done in the next stage.

 ####Developing & Running Environment
 1. Atom Editor